 Enrollment

-Employees are automatically enrolled in SecureSavings within 30 days of joining a business that is registered for the program.
-Their participation is voluntary, so they may opt out and re-enroll anytime.
+Employees are automatically enrolled in SecureSavings at a five percent savings rate after working 180 days with an employer who is registered for the program.
+Their participation is voluntary, so they may opt out and re-enroll at any time.

 Contributions